riazmohamed/99-Bottles-of-OOP/README.md

 3. [Speculative General](#speculative-general)
 4. [Concretely abstract](#concretely-abstract)

 In this book the author is attempting to give us a broader overview of a value/cost analysis using different implementations.
-The set of value cost questions used here are
+The three value-cost questions used here to address the problem are

 * How difficult was it to write?
 * How hard it is to understand?